eemitev/MachEKnowledgeBase/homelink-programming.md

 ## Step A: Train the Button in the Car

 1. Press and hold the two outer HomeLink buttons until the indicator light begins to flash (up to 20 seconds).
+This clears all the memory.
 Skip this step when training additional buttons.

 2. Position the hand-held transmitter 1-3 inches away from the HomeLink surface (visor, overhead console, or mirror). / Unsure where the transmitter antenna is at this time /